caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 **Welcome to the Define Phase**
 The class learned to gather data and lead user interviews in the last class.
 Now it's time to focus on what to do with all of that user research and data.

+## SLIDES 1-4
+Review

+## SLIDE 5
 During the *define phase* of the design thinking process, designers develop valuable insights by analyzing all the data they collected during the *empathy/research phase*.

 - *In the define phase, you analyze pain points and define the user and their problem.
 Remember, design thinking is not a linear process but a series of cycles, and the process folds back on itself as needed.*

+- *Empathize*—through research
+- *Define*—synthesizing research data into a problem statement (< YOU ARE HERE)
+- *Ideate*—brainstorming potential solutions
+- *Prototype*—experimenting to make the ideas tangible
+- *Test*—testing and iteration

-- **1. Empathize phase**: In the empathize phase, students engage in user research by designing proto-personas and developing empathy for their users through qualitative and quantitative research data.
+- **1. Empathize phase**: In the empathize phase, designers engage in user research by designing proto-personas and developing empathy for their users through qualitative and quantitative research data.

   - *Empathy synthesis*: In empathy synthesis, you'll use affinity diagrams and empathy maps to analyze your user research data.
 Each design thinking phase cycle requires synthesizing results as deliverables.

 - **2. Define phase**: In the define phase, you create user personas from your synthesized data.

   - *Goal*: The goal of the define phase is to define the problem to begin the ideation phase.

-> :gem: **Designer Insight:** Share a professional anecdote about the importance of the define phase in your client work.

 As you move forward in the design thinking process, communicate how the process is additive.
 We'll use our empathy knowledge to help execute the define phase of the process through defining a problem.